 Participants were recruited from a hospital in New Zealand from February 2015-2016.
 Participants were approached by their treating therapist if they met the inclusion criteria: at least 16 y/o, primary repairs to extensor tendon lacerations of 50%-100% of 1 to 2 digits in zones V and/or VI and attended their first-hand therapy appointment by 7 days post-tendon repair.
 Exclusion criteria included those under 16 y/o, multi-tissue injuries, or more than two extensor tendon injuries in zone V and/or VI.
 Participants then chose a sealed envelope that assigned them to a group using block randomization.
 These envelopes utilized block randomization with equal numbers in each group.

 The study compared two intervention groups following a protocol which discusses the orthoses donned, exercises provided, therapy goals, work limitations, and advice given to the participants provided in 4 stages of treatment (Stage I 1-4 weeks, Stage II 4-6 weeks, Stage III 6-8 weeks, and stage IV 8 weeks).
-The main difference between the treatment protocols was the orthosis used.
+The main difference between the treatment protocols was the relative motion orthosis used.
 The CAM group is a conservative approach to the treatment of zone V and VI extensor tendon repairs.
 The orthosis provided to the CAM group is a WHFO with PIPs free and an additional component to block motion at IP joints at night.
 This treatment group was assigned regular home exercise program (HEP), donned a more restrictive orthosis, and was constrained to light-duty work (4.5kg) until after week 8.
 The RME group is a treatment approach that allows unrestricted motion of the wrist and IPs.
 The MC joint of the affected finger(s) is held in 15-20 degrees extension relative to the uninvolved digits with a FO.
 At night the participants are placed in a resting hand WHFO including the IPs.
 This treatment group was not assigned a HEP unless ROM difficulties arose.
 Participants had a less restrictive protocol that allowed movement of the wrist and digits within the confines of the FO, and return to a moderate duty (20kg) before 8 weeks.

 Bringing it Home-